museumcomputernetwork/mcn-2020-git-haiku/index.md

-The summer grasses.
+The first day of the year:
-loneliness?
-Just one leaf
+How swift it is
-It’s the Doll’s Festival.
+Basho lines the moon